panda3d/panda3d-docs/source/more-panda3d-resources/faq.rst

 both compiled and "optimized".
-As an important speed-up of the start-up time for short programs that use a lot of standard modules, if a file called "spam.pyc" exists in the directory where "spam.py" is found, this is assumed to contain an already-``byte-compiled'' version of the module spam.
+As an important speed-up of the start-up time for short programs that use a lot of standard modules, if a file called "spam.pyc" exists in the directory where "spam.py" is found, this is assumed to contain an already-"byte-compiled" version of the module spam.
 The modification time of the version of "spam.py" used to create "spam.pyc" is recorded in "spam.pyc", and the file is ignored if these don't match. http://www.python.org/doc/1.5.1p1/tut/node43.html